-As a property manager, you might sometimes have difficulty in fixing a rental price which is appropriate for your property.
+As a property manager, you might sometimes have difficulty in fixing a rental price for your property which is appropriate for your property.
 Of course, it’s easy to say that you can simply check the pricing of comparable units in the area.
 However, the trick to that is in identifying exactly what ‘comparable’ means, because it’s entirely possible that most of the units available in your area are quite different from those which you are managing.

 If you make the mistake of charging the same price that other apartment complexes charge in your immediate vicinity, you could be over-charging or under-charging significantly.
 There is no way to get around the fact that you will have to do some homework and determine how your apartment units stack up against others in the area.
 That will then give you a solid basis for knowing what you can charge for your own units.
 You can start by listing all those features of your own units, and then doing some research to find out how similar units are being priced in your neighborhood.

 Tenants often perceive ground floor units to be less safe than those on second or third stories.
 This is because it’s much more likely that burglars can break into ground floor units, whereas they are more inclined to leave upper floor units alone.
 This means that any unit situated on the first floor should probably be priced lower than second or third story units.
 When you’re comparing your apartments with those of other complexes, make sure you’re matching up against similarly situated units.

 Being in the same city or even in the same section of the city, is not really the same as having a similar neighborhood setup.
 For instance, even a nearby apartment complex might be in a very busy area with lots of traffic, and some of that could even be commercial traffic.
 Rental price for your property and your apartment complex which might be situated nearby, could have minimal traffic and be located on a very quiet street.
 You should be able to charge more for being situated in a quiet neighborhood because it’s more conducive to privacy for your tenants.